 When not in use, reFrame doubles as a desk photo frame.
 Your last photo stays on screen, and the processing gives each image a unique, almost print-like quality.

-Dithered New York City Skyline silhouette
+Dithered New York City skyline silhouette

 Dithered close-up of plants in Stara Zagora